-- The SMSF’s proceeds from the sale of the property was only banked 12 months after the actual sale but there was no contract of sale provided to support this.
+- The SMSF’s proceeds from the sale of the property were only banked 12 months after the actual sale but there was no contract of sale provided to support this.

-- loaned his son money from the SMSF
+- Loaned his son money from the SMSF and

 If he hadn’t met both of these criteria he would have breached the rules and his fund would have been non-compliant.
 Luckily, he only got away with having to pay fines for late lodgement and a very big accounting bill.

 - Clear ownership of assets is a must for SMSF investments.